jksdua/thesis-presentation-for-pradeep/README.md

 #### Background:
 - Tailoring refers to any number of methods for creating individualised communications to modify behavioral determinants
+- Personalisation is a tailoring construct that gives the perception that information is tailored to the user creating a placebo effect
 - National Cancer Institute has invested $150 million in tailored communication research

 #### Need for the study:
 - Current literature on tailoring looks at it as a black box (unitrary construct)
   - It does not de-construct the different constructs of tailoring which affect behavior change
 	- Hawkins 2008 recommends looking at the individual constructs that impact tailoring outcomes for future researchers
+	- Only one other study looks at the placebo affect of the personalisation construct on smoking cessation
 - Previous literature provides constructs that create a tailored experience and recommends researching the impact of these contructs individually on behavioral change

 ##### Purpose and aims of the study:
 - Look at how the construct of personalisation impacts behavior change leading to better health outcomes in the context of mobile consumer health
 - Systematic review of current mobile applications reveals less than 6% meet personalisation criteria
-	- Personalisation is easiest to add, does not require an intelligent system
+	- Personalisation is easiest to add, does not require a recommender engine in the back-end

 ###### Research question
 1. How does the costruct of personalisation within tailoring impact behavioral outcomes?

 #### Literature review:
 ##### Methodology
-Systematic review using Kitchenham's formula
+- Systematic review using Kitchenham's formula
+- 35 relevant papers identified
+	- Systematic review of current smartphone application market
+	- Meta-analysis of current tailored healthcare studies
+	- Individual tailored studies in consumer health

 ##### Tailored health systems
-- Most systems focus on push based personalised messages using SMS
+- Most systems focus on push based tailored messages using SMS
-- 10 studies identified in previous literature that focuses on tailoring
+- 10 tailored consmer health intervention studies identified in previous literature that focuses on tailoring
 	- 8 reported behavior change based on tailored interventions
 	- Smoking cesation studies report significantly greater success rate